Remember to cite LawCareers.Net on your application form if you apply to Goodman Derrick LLP.

-The firm has an impressive client list acting for many public figures, public and large private companies, large retail chains, property companies, publishers, television companies, broadcasters and independent producers, charities and trade associations.
+The firm has an impressive client list acting for many public figures, public and large private companies, large retail chains, property companies, publishers, hotels, recruitment businesses, television companies, broadcasters and independent producers, charities and trade associations.
 We aim to offer a supportive and stimulating working environment where trainees are given maximum client contact and responsibility from the start.

 Funding for LPC fees at the institution of your choice and a maintenance grant of £4,000 during the LPC.

 A fresh and exciting area of legal practice, specialist lawyers provide copy clearance advice and work with big-brand clients.

 Banking and finance involves many financial products, from bank loans to companies to highly structured financing arrangements across multiple jurisdictions.

 Capital markets lawyers work with transactions involving the issue of debt or equity securities to the public or investors.

 Commercial property/real estate

 Commercial property lawyers work on a wide range of transactions including offices, retail developments and infrastructure projects.